 Table of Contents

-In simple terms, the eye is made up of three parts.
+In simple terms, the eye is made up of two parts.

-- Anterior chamber: This is between your iris and cornea.
+- Anterior chamber: This is between your iris and cornea; or the "front" part of the eye.

 The aqueous humor is what fills up the eye’s anterior and posterior chamber.
 It is also responsible for your eye’s shape.